 2. Myth: After The Vaccination, You Need To Get It Checked Via An Antibody Test

 Fact: It has been advised to not do this as cross-checking and repeatedly taking tests will cause more confusion.

 Fact: The antibody response to the vaccine may differ from person to person.
-The minimum amount of antibodies developed by the blood have not been detected.
-Antibodies generated depends on the person’s genetic makeup.
+The minimum amount of antibodies developed by the blood has not been detected.
+Antibodies generated depend on the person’s genetic makeup.